Kingdoms of Judea, Armenia, Aksum, & Roman Empire - American Minute with Bill Federer

 Not long after Armenia, another kingdom became Christian.

-The Kingdom of Askum included:
+The Kingdom of Askum very large, including the areas of:

 • Ethiopia, also called Abyssinia;